 A more modern technique called reflectance confocal microscopy has been tested as a diagnostic alternative.
 Clinical research to date offers sound results, especially for recurrent, or persistent EMPD.

-Confocal microscopy is also helpful in mapping the affected area at different stages.
-Improving outcome, by reducing rates of incomplete excision from a conventional approach and rates of recurrence.
+Confocal microscopy is also helpful to map the affected area at different stages.
+This improves outcome, by reducing rates of incomplete excision from a conventional approach and rates of recurrence.

-Although EMPD is not dangerous in the sense that melanoma is, there can be serious cases, or links to other cancers and the condition is debilitating.
-Using suitable diagnostic tools makes sense and leads to correct ongoing care.
+Although EMPD is not dangerous in the sense that melanoma is, there can be serious, or debilitating cases and the condition is linked to other cancers.
+Using the best diagnostic tools makes sense and leads to correct ongoing care.

 Treatment For EMPD